Benjaminwonder/Best_Model/README.md

-# Best_model
+# Best_Regression_Model
-A neural network built to learn the relationship between two sets of numbers with an extablished relationship between both sets.
+A simple neural network built to learn the relationship between two distince sets of numbers with an extablished relationship between both sets.
-It's nothing complicated.
-Just a simple neural network agorithm that works really well.
+My best performing neural network as a beginner in Machine Learning.